History of the Library

 Black/white and color copies are 15 cents.
 The Color Photocopier was purchased by the Friends of the Library.

 Did you know IRS tax forms are available at the Huron Public Library?

 We have personal and business IRS tax forms available during income tax season and all year long.

 Did you know we offer over 78,000 items for public use at the Library?

 The library has 60,000 hardcover books, 10,000 paperback books, 1,000 Spanish language books, 3,800 audio books, 3,700 videos & DVDs, 125+ magazine subscriptions, and 12 newspaper subscriptions.

-Did you know we have a computerized card catalog and are a member of the South Dakota Library Network?
+Did you know we have a computerized card catalog and can view other South Dakota libraries catalogs?

 Computerized library services have been available at the Huron Public Library since 1994.

 Did you know we have several full-text magazine, journal, and reference databases available on our website?

 These full-text databases are available, 24/7, to Huron Public Library card holders from their homes or offices or at the library.